need47/fselector/README.md

 **Email**: [need47@gmail.com](mailto:need47@gmail.com)
 **Copyright**: 2012
 **License**: MIT License
-**Latest Version**: 0.2.0
+**Latest Version**: 0.3.0
-**Release Date**: April 1st 2012
+**Release Date**: April 3rd 2012

 Synopsis
 --------

-FSelector is a Ruby gem that aims to integrate various feature selection/ranking algorithms into one single package.
-Welcome to contact me (need47@gmail.com) if you want to contribute your own algorithms or report a bug.
-FSelector enables the user to perform feature selection by using either a single algorithm or an ensemble of algorithms.
-FSelector acts on a full-feature data set with CSV, LibSVM or WEKA file format and outputs a reduced data set with only selected subset of features, which can later be used as the input for various machine learning softwares including LibSVM and WEKA.
+FSelector is a Ruby gem that aims to integrate various feature selection/ranking algorithms and related functions into one single package.
+Welcome to contact me (need47@gmail.com) if you'd like to contribute your own algorithms or report a bug.
+FSelector allows user to perform feature selection by using either a single algorithm or an ensemble of multiple algorithms, and other common tasks including normalization and discretization on continuous data, as well as replace missing feature values with certain criterion.
+FSelector acts on a full-feature data set in either CSV, LibSVM or WEKA file format and outputs a reduced data set with only selected subset of features, which can later be used as the input for various machine learning softwares including LibSVM and WEKA.
 FSelector, itself, does not implement any of the machine learning algorithms such as support vector machines and random forest.
-Below is a summary of FSelector's features.
+See below for a list of FSelector's features.

 Feature List
 ------------